-Walsh Bay Partners has arranged for the establishment of the Fund as part of the Walsh Bay Partners Investment Service (Service).
+The Fund is part of the Walsh Bay Partners Institutional Investment Service (Service).
 This Service aims to provide Qualifying Investors with access to investment opportunities that are not generally available to the public and are mainly limited to institutional, sophisticated, and wholesale investors.